 Wipe down the outside of your vacuum with a damp microfiber cloth.

-Once everything is thoroughly dry, replace the filters and canister to their original positions.
+Once everything is thoroughly dry, replace the filters and canister with their original positions.

 Deep Cleaning a Dyson Vacuum

-Next, we are going to go a little further and take apart more of the vacuum.
+Next, we will go further and take apart more of the vacuum.
 Remove the wand from the hose.
 Mine has a little button to push on the side.

 Then, remove the hose from the machine.
 Again, there is a spot on my vacuum where I can push a lever to release the hose.